-According to Section 339.175(6)(e), Florida Statutes,
+According to Section 339.175(7)(e), Florida Statutes,

-"In the development of its long-range plan, each M.P.O. [metropolitan planning organization] must provide affected public agencies, representatives of transportation agency employees, private providers of transportation, other interested parties, and members of the general public with a reasonable opportunity to comment on the long-range plan."
+"In the development of its long-range transportation plan, each M.P.O. [metropolitan planning organization] must provide the public, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, and other interested parties with a reasonable opportunity to comment on the long-range transportation plan.
+The long-range transportation plan must be approved by the M.P.O. [metropolitan planning organization]."